KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 If the budget were quadrupled to $1,000,000, he has a personal wishlist: hire an executive director, expand the fellowship and grants programs, including feature grants
 ![](djangocon-us-2024-recap-images/jacob-my-wishlist.png)

 How do we get there?
-We probably need to target major donors versus many-small funders, and that's probably ok.
+We probably need to target major donors versus many small-funders, and that's probably ok.

 Major donors are:
 * Corporations